What are Eating Disorders?

 Avoidant or Restrictive Food Intake Disorder

 Avoidant or Restrictive Food Intake Disorder (ARFID) was once known as feeding disorder of infancy and early childhood and reserved for children under seven.
 Though it tends to start during childhood, it can persist into adulthood and is equally present in men and women.
 Those with ARFID are not interested in eating or have a distaste for certain tastes, colors, smells, temperatures, or even textures.
 There are a few common symptoms that are easily recognized.
-These include:

 - Weight loss or poor development based on age and height